Rymney34/Rymney34/README.md

-### <div align="center">I'm Tim a Software Engineer graduating in 2026, Exploring Mobile and Web technologies(React) as well as Java, JavaScript, NoSQL technologies
+### <div align="center">I'm Tim, a Software Engineer graduating in 2026, Exploring Mobile and Web technologies(React) as well as Java, JavaScript, NoSQL technologies

 </div>